-Heat flow density anomaly in the Adriatic See shelf, has been presented "Geothermal Atlas of Europe", 1992, (Fig. 15).
-The thermal anomaly over the Adriatic Shelf, with epicenter in Drini Bay is linked with Adriatic strike-slip fault system.
+The thermal anomaly over the Adriatic Shelf, is observed at the epicenter in Drini Bay (Fig. 15) ("Geothermal Atlas of Europe", 1992).
 In the same time, this thermal anomaly epicenter is located over the prolongation into Albanian Adriatic Shelf of Shkodër - Pejë transversal deep fracture.
 These facts show that the Shkodër - Pejë transversal deep thrust continues even in the Adriatic Shelf, where interrupted with Adriatic longitudinal strike-slip fault system.
-Over their intersection node is located thermal anomaly, which is linked with heat flow from Crystalline Basement through these deep fractures.